-Starting with the 2018 plan year and each year thereafter, the state will provide: (1) the final second lowest cost silver plan (SLCSP) rates for a representative individual (e.g. a 21 year old non-smoker) in each rating area and (2) the state's estimate of what the final SLCSP rates for a representative individual in each rating area would have been absent approval of this waiver.
-The state will provide this information for plan year 2018 no later than November 15, 2017, and for later years, no later than September 15 of the preceding year.
+Starting with the 2019 plan year and for each plan year thereafter, on or before September 15th of the year proceeding the plan year, the state will provide to the Departments: (1) the final second lowest cost silver plan (SLCSP) rates for a representative individual (e.g. a 21 year old non-smoker) in each rating area and (2) the state's estimate of what the final SLCSP rates for a representative individual in each rating area would have been absent approval of this waiver.
 By the same dates, the state also will provide (3) the total amount of all premiums expected to be paid in the non-group market for the plan year and (4) what total premiums would have been for the plan year without the waiver.
 The state will include with this information the methods and assumptions the state used to estimate the final SLCSP rates for each rating area absent approval of this waiver.

-The amount of pass-through funding for plan year 2018 will be communicated to the state no later than December 30, 2017, conditional on receipt of items 1 through 4 in the paragraph above by the date specified above, and subject to a final administrative determination by the Department of Treasury prior to payment.
-The pass-through amount for plan years 2019 through 2022 will be calculated by the Departments annually (per PPACA section 1332(a)(3)) and reported to the state not later than October 31 of the preceding year, conditional on receipt of the SLCSP premium and total premium information (items 1 through 4 above) by September 15.
+The amount of pass-through funding for plan year 2019 will be communicated to the state no later than October 31, 2018, conditional on receipt of items 1 through 4 in the paragraph above by the date specified above, and subject to a final administrative determination by the Department of Treasury prior to payment.
+The pass-through amount for plan years 2020 through 2023 will be calculated by the Departments annually (per PPACA section 1332(a)(3)) and reported to the state not later than October 31 of the preceding year, conditional on receipt of the SLCSP premium and total premium information (items 1 through 4 above) by September 15.

 The pass-through funds cannot be obligated by the state prior to the waiver effective date.
-The state agrees to use the full amount of pass-through funding for purposes of implementing the state's plan as approved by the Departments, including implementing the ORP for 2018 and future years.
-Moreover, to the extent pass-through funding exceeds the amount necessary for the reinsurance program to cover payments the for individual claim payments to issuers under the ORP and/or operation of the reinsurance program, the remaining funds must be carried forward and used for purposes of implementing the state's plan under the waiver, such as making reinsurance payments in the next calendar year.
+The state agrees to use the full amount of pass-through funding for purposes of implementing the state's plan as approved by the Departments, including implementing the IHC for 2019 and future years.
+Moreover, to the extent pass-through funding exceeds the amount necessary for the reinsurance program to cover payments the for individual claim payments to issuers under the IHC and/or operation of the reinsurance program, the remaining funds must be carried forward and used for purposes of implementing the state's plan under the waiver, such as making reinsurance payments in the next calendar year.

-If the waiver is not extended, unused pass-through funds will be recovered promptly following the end of the approved waiver period, December 31, 2022.
+If the waiver is not extended, unused pass-through funds will be recovered promptly following the end of the approved waiver period, December 31, 2023.
 The state will comply with all necessary steps to facilitate the recovery within a prompt timeframe.